JuliaTesta/JuliaTesta/README.md

 ### Oiii!
 Eu sou a Júlia✨ Hello there!

-🎓 Cursando Análise e Desenvolvimento de Sistemas no IFSP
+🎓 Cursando Análise e Desenvolvimento de Sistemas no IFSP <br>
     Studying Systems Analysis and Development at IFSP

 ## 🚀 Linguagens e Tecnologias | Languages and Technologies: